directionforward/bhapi-cli/README.md

 Working fork.
 Added the new header requirements for the Auth session (i.e. faking a browser session which the API now seems to require), standard endpoints for REST and AUTH, and made a couple of corrections to the logger.

 Requirements:
-Python 2.7 (or later) installed on local machine
+Python 2.7 (or later) installed on local machine,
-API user for Bullhorn (username and password)
+API user for Bullhorn (username and password),
 Client ID and Client Secret (issued by Bullhorn Support)

 Steps: